Choosing Midwifery Care

 Each of your prenatal visits are 45 minutes to 1 hour in length so that all of your questions are thoroughly answered, your emotional concerns are addressed and your pregnancy is on track.
 It is our responsibility to ensure that mom and baby are healthy as a whole.

+We want to provide you with a compassionate, safe home birth.
 Your midwife will be on-call for you throughout your pregnancy but especially during and around your due date.
 Once active labor is assumed, your midwife will come to your house to assess and monitor you and your baby.
 All vitals are taken and baby is assessed, if you are in active labor your midwife will stay with you until your baby arrives.

 You will be encouraged to eat and drink throughout labor to keep up your energy.
 A variety of different techniques may be suggested such as resting, walking, sitting on the birth ball, getting into the shower, getting into the birth tub, etc. Your midwife will set up the birth tub when she arrives and will fill it with warm water when you are ready.